Equilibrium Analysis of Customer Attraction Games: Introduction

 \subsection{Roadmap}

 In Section \ref{Sec:Pre}, we formally introduce our customer attraction game.
 In Section \ref{Sec:basic}, we mainly focus on the symmetric setting and show a series of results about PNE.
 In Section \ref{Sec:asymmetric}, the asymmetric setting is investigated.
 We discuss the sequential version of our game in Section \ref{Sec:sequential}.
 In Section \ref{Sec:conclusion}, we give a summary of the whole paper and propose the directions for future work.
-Due to space limitations, we put part of proofs in appendix.